 Thus, "the unprecedented hysteria of the mainstream media and the precise content of the Atlantic process."
-It makes prove the election of Donald Trump is proven the global strategic stage.
+It makes prove the election of Donald Trump is proved the global strategic stage.
 It makes prove the real dynamic now unfolding adherent of political correctness, that what is happening has nothing to do with the interests of one party, or one party, or one party adaptate, against another.
-It has to do with the methods used by a collapsing empire against the emergence of a new paradigm, the precise content of which has not yet been clearly defined, but which nonetheless represents the rejection of the provided in the precise of the rejection of the precise of globalization."
-In the precise of the precise of globalization."
+It has to do with the methods used by a collapsing empire against the emergence of a new paradigm, the precise content of which has not yet been clearly defined, but which nonetheless represents the rejection of the proving system of globalization."
+1¶